woocommerce/contact-details-by-woothemes/README.md

 Todo

-Add styling for theme fixes for map common issues:
+- Move JS to separate file

-Move JS to separate file
+- Account for multiple maps, forms, and html ids
-Account for multiple maps, forms, and html ids Additional Styling
+- Additional Styling for twitter/facebook links

 How to output: